cretz/superpose/README.md

 * Patches should alter the existing code as little as possible to help preserve line counts
 * `go fmt` is not applied on patched code
   * For example, many lines of code can be put on a single line separated by semicolons, which Go supports
-  * A semicolon can be added after
+  * A semicolon can be added after an existing statement to add another statement on the same line
 * Using an existing AST position and adding or subtracting `1` will reference the character right after or before respectively
 * If it is known a patch may alter line count, use a `/*line :<line>*/`-style